hjhdog1/RollingJoint/README.md

 The code is uploaded for review purpose now.
 The instruction and the code will be cleaned up once the paper is accepted.

-* 6/14/2023: Scripts to plot Fig. 1, Fig. 3, Fig 4 in the first submission have been included (e.g., main_fig1.m, main_fig3.m, and main_fig4.m)
+* 6/14/2023: Scripts to plot Fig. 1, Fig. 3, Fig 4 in the first submission have been included (e.g., main_fig1.m, main_fig3.m, and main_fig4.m).
+* (We express regret for the delayed code update.
+We believe that the updated code will better assist the reviewers in evaluating the paper.)

 ## Instruction
 (See main_example.m for a simple animated example.)